spring-media/sticky-observer/README.md

   // (number)
   const offsetBottom = sticky.offsetBottom;

-  // The default height of the element in a when non-sticky.
+  // The default height of the element in a non-sticky state.
-  // This is useful for a additional placeholder somewhere.
+  // This is useful for an additional placeholder somewhere.
   // (number)
   const nonStickyHeight = sticky.nonStickyHeight;